 Welcome to our COVID-19 information page for international students.

-StudyAdelaide will be updating the information provided in these pages on a regular basis to help you stay informed, safe and supported throughout the global pandemic.
+StudyAdelaide will be updating the information provided on these pages on a regular basis to help you stay informed, safe, and supported throughout the global pandemic.

 Current SA Health Direction

 Please refer to the SA Health website for the current COVID-19 Direction, including the full list of restrictions on activities.

 Please click on the image below for the full details regarding the wearing of face masks.

 As the global pandemic continues to impact all of us in different ways, taking time for self-care is really important, especially when you are a student.
 Taking just a few minutes each day for yourself can help reduce anxiety, stress, loneliness and boost your wellbeing.

 Simple measures like exercising daily, eating a healthy diet, getting enough sleep, and spending time with others can help us maintain a healthy emotional state, but there are times when this is not enough, and we need extra support.

 If you are feeling anxious, depressed or not quite yourself, know that you are not alone, it happens to a lot of us at some point in our lives, and help is available.